 Students currently enrolled in Manhattan College who wish to withdraw from the College, effectively ending their status as matriculated students, must complete the required Manhattan College Withdrawal Form .
 An appointment should be made with the appropriate Academic Advisor to have an exit interview and to complete the required form.
 This form must be completely filled out or students will not be eligible for tuition adjustments and may be responsible for paying back any financial aid received from the College.
 Students will be considered withdrawn on the date that they officially notify the College.
 Students who withdraw from the College after the last day for course withdrawal will receive a grade of “F” for all courses during the session unless a waiver is granted by the Provost for medical, psychological or emergency reasons.
 In this case, the student will receive a grade of “W” for all courses during that session.

 A student may be administratively withdrawn from the College:

-- If he or she fails to register for classes by the end of the add/drop period.
+- If the student fails to register for classes by the end of the add/drop period.

-- If he or she fails to attend classes by the end of the add/drop period.
+- If the student fails to attend classes by the end of the add/drop period.

-- If he or she has not returned to the College or fails to qualify to return to the College when the approved period of leave of absence has expired.
+- If the student has not returned to the College or fails to qualify to return to the College when the approved period of leave of absence has expired.

-- If he or she has not returned after academic or disciplinary suspension at the time specified and the period of suspension has not been expended.
+- If the student has not returned after academic or disciplinary suspension at the time specified and the period of suspension has not been expended.